Note: as the mwForum software is highly configurable, not all of the features mentioned below are necessarily enabled in this installation.

 |[img thb]filename[/img]||embeds an attached image's thumbnail (if available)|

 mwForum uses email-style quoting.
 To quote someone, simply copy&paste a line of text from the original post and prefix it with a > sign.
 It will then get highlighted in a different color.
 Please don't quote more text than necessary to establish context.
-Some forums may also have automatic quoting enabled, in that case please also trim down the quoted text to the minimum required for context.
+Some forums may also have automatic quoting enabled, in that case please also trim down the quoted text to a minimum.

-No, the original password isn't stored anywhere for security reasons.
+The original password isn't stored anywhere for security reasons.
 But on the login page you can request an email with a ticket link that is valid for a limited time.
-After using that link to login, you can change your password.
+After using that link to login, you can set a new password.

 You only need to logout if you are using a computer that is also used by other non-trusted persons. mwForum stores your user ID and password via cookies on your computer, and these are removed on logout.